tfeutren/Von-Koch-Flake/README.md

 # Von-Koch-Flake :snowflake:
-How to create the Von Koch fluffy with python ?
+How to create the Von Koch flake with python ?

 ## Import libraries :green_book:
 ```python